 “A Living Legend …” (Cicily Janus, The New Face of Jazz, Billboard Books)

 Ed Neumeister’s profile is the result of long and deep experience.
 As a performer he has been at the forefront of creative music for more than 40 years developing a unique voice.
-Having also worked with high level classical orchestras and ensembles nurtured his focus on conducting and composing.
+Having also worked with high level classical orchestras and ensembles nurtured his focus on composing and conducting.

 “I’ve worked with Ed since the ’80s, when we played in the Mel Lewis Jazz Orchestra together.
 We’ve done many projects since in Europe and New York, and now he plays in my Nonet.
 He is an inspired arranger, composer and conductor, as well as a soloist of deep expressive passion.”— JOE LOVANO